17teen/Discord-Mass-DM-Tool/README.md

    - Go call for an [appeal](https://support.discord.com/hc/en-us/requests/new?ticket_form_id=360000029731) and selecting "Appeal an Action Trust and Safety took on my bot" as the Report Type for your bot so the bot is removed from being flagged.
    - Just make a new bot.

+Unverified bots cannot Mass DM servers over 1k+ members.
+Make sure your bot is verified if you attempt to Mass DM servers over 1k members.

 ## Contact Me

 ﹒[Discord](https://discord.com/users/709827684888215582)